wiredtiger/testy/README.md

    fab -H user@host workload --list
   ```

-- The `workload --describe` function takes an optional workload name as a required argument and will describe the given workload, if no argument is given, the current workload will be used.
+- The `workload --describe` function takes an optional workload name as a required argument and will describe the given workload.
+If no argument is given, the current workload will be used.
 If there is no current workload, an error message be printed.
 This description will be implemented by the user in the workload's workload interface face <workload>.sh in the given <workload>'s directory, if not implemented the function will not be able to describe the workload.
   ```
    fab -H user@host workload --descibe={workload}
   ```